-Taxes imposed on the transfer of assets at death are commonly called “death taxes.”
-There are three types of death taxes: (1) inheritance taxes, which are levied on the individual who inherits assets from someone who is deceased; (2) estate taxes, which are levied on the estate of a deceased person, prior to inheritance by another individual; and gift taxes, which are imposed on the transfer of wealth from a living individual.
+There are three types of taxes imposed on the transfer of assets at death: (1) inheritance taxes, which are levied on the individual who inherits assets from someone who is deceased; (2) estate taxes, which are levied on the estate of a deceased person, prior to inheritance by another individual; and gift taxes, which are imposed on the transfer of wealth from a living individual.
 A state inheritance tax was enacted in Colorado in 1927.
 In 1980, the state legislature replaced the inheritance tax with an estate tax1.

 Until 2005, a tax credit was allowed for federal estate taxes, called the “state death tax credit.”2 The Colorado estate tax is equal to this credit.
 Federal legislative changes reduced the state death tax credit between 2002 and 2004 and ultimately eliminated it, effectively eliminating the Colorado estate tax for individuals who die after December 31, 2004.3 If federal law is changed to reinstate the state death tax credit, a Colorado estate tax may be collected on estates in future years.
 Notably, the elimination of the state death tax credit does not reduce the total amount of estate taxes paid.
 Instead, it shifts the distribution of estate tax revenue from Colorado to the federal government.

 Under current law, no Colorado estate tax filing is required for estates of individuals who die after December 31, 2004.
 If the date of death occurs prior to December 31, 2004, Form DR 1210 must be filed.
 Additional information on filing can be found on the Colorado Department of Revenue website.
 Estate tax revenue is subject to the spending and revenue limitations of TABOR.